-I would like to thank the P&F executive for their exceptional efforts in promoting the sense of community and pride in our school, including their fabulous efforts towards fundraising for education needs for our children.
-Thanks goes to all general members of the P&F for your commitment to our school community and the association, those who've volunteered their time to work in the canteen, wrap raffle prizes, attend Mother's Day/Father's Day Stalls, and putting together an excellent Disco.
+Thanks go to the outgoing P&F executive for their exceptional efforts in promoting a sense of community and pride in our school, including their fabulous efforts towards fundraising for the educational needs for our children.
+Thanks goes to all general members of the P&F for your commitment to our school community and the association, those who have volunteered their time to work in the canteen, wrap raffle prizes, attend Mother's Day/Father's Day Stalls, and putting together various social events over the last 12 months.
 All efforts are appreciated and are what brings us together as a school community.